Saim-Al-Ifran/Event-management-system/README.md

-This is a full-stack MERN project which is under development
+This is a full-stack MERN project which is currently under development